wso2/docs-choreo-dev/en/docs/remote-apps/connect-remote-app.md

 ## Step 5: View observability statistics

-In this step, you will view the observability statistics generated for your remote Ballerina application.
+To view the observability statistics generated for your remote Ballerina application, click on the link provided for observability data in the startup logs of your remote application.
+Ah shown in the startup logs generated in [Step 3](step-3-build-the-ballerina-project), the link in this example is `http://console.choreo.dev/observe/app/91e9750f-e2e1-11eb-90ce-de6d84510939/dd9780a8-e2e2-11eb-90ce-de6d84510939`.

+Alternatively, you can navigate to the same page in the Choreo Console as follows:

 1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/).